szTom/alaterm/INSTALL.md

 It will resume where it left off.

 3. If necessary, other alaterm scripts are downloaded from the alaterm project at GitHub.
-If you unpacked a downloaded *.zip file, then the local files are used.
+If you unpacked a downloaded zip file, then the local files are used.

 4. Your device is examined for compatibility.
 In most cases, the result is accept or reject.
 In some marginal cases, you will be asked whether or not you wish to install.
 If your device is accepted, installation continues.

+An acceptable device runs Android 8 or later, has kernel 4 or later, has ARM 32-bit or 64-bit processor, no root, no proxy, and has 5GB free space.
+The basic installation uses less than 3GB, but since the purpose of this setup is to use advanced programs, you will need more space later.
+If free space is between 3GB and 5GB, you will be asked what to do.
+If your device is rooted (test is not foolproof) or is set to use a proxy server, then you will be asked what to do.
+Anything else is rejected.

 5. The script will request a wakelock.
 Android may ask if you will allow it to stop battery optimization.
 You may allow or deny.
 The script may complete